What I Wish Heart Patients Knew About TAVR

 When the aortic valve in your heart becomes blocked or narrowed, we call that aortic stenosis.
 Over time, the opening of the valve may become smaller and smaller, so blood cannot flow to the rest of the body.
 Since the aortic valve is the main heart valve, this problem can lead to serious cardiovascular events or even death.
 There is no way to prevent aortic stenosis from occurring or delay its progression once it’s found.
 Once aortic stenosis is detected and it becomes severe, it’s crucial that we replace the valve as soon as possible.

 But today, things are different.
-Now, we have a new procedure called transcatheter aortic valve replacement (TAVR), that’s a great option for patients who aren’t a match for open-heart surgery.
+Now, we have a new procedure called transcatheter aortic valve replacement (TAVR), that’s a great option for patients who aren’t a good match for open-heart surgery.

 Because the TAVR procedure is fairly new, there’s a lot my patients don’t understand about it.
 While explaining the condition and procedure to them, I try to emphasize several things: